christso/crypto-investing-guide/README.md

 Meanwhile, the Fedwire payment system that allows banks to send money between each other went down for several hours on 24th February 2021.

 Also, in January 2021, [Bitcoin Did Not Experience a Double-Spend: The Blockchain Worked as Intended](https://www.cryptoglobe.com/latest/2021/01/bitcoin-did-not-experience-a-double-spend-the-blockchain-worked-as-intended/).
-However, the news was believable enough that it caused Canadian virtual reality company NexTech AR Solutions to 130 bitcoins valued at around $4.2 million (which is $32,308 per bitcoin).
+However, the news was believable enough that it caused Canadian virtual reality company NexTech AR Solutions to sell 130 bitcoins valued at around $4.2 million (which is $32,308 per bitcoin).

 ## Bitcoin will be banned